 Contact MailChimp via email and the website

 The MailChimp sites provide general information.
-You can contact MailChimp directly and get information from them by emailing them at firstname.lastname@example.org or https://mailchimp.com/contact/support You can find the live chat on the contact support page.
-It’s under all the support boxes and says “Don’t have time to wait on an email response?
+You can contact MailChimp directly by emailing from their website https://mailchimp.com/contact/.
+Here’s MailChimp contact info https://kb.mailchimp.com/accounts/management/mailchimp-support-options In the past, I’ve used the email address firstname.lastname@example.org, but last time I emailed this address I never received an answer.
+You can find the live chat on the contact support page.
+(Live chat is only for paid MailChimp accounts.)
+It’s under all the support boxes and says “Don’t have time to wait for an email response?
 Chat with our support team.” in light blue.
 Careful you may miss it!

 Contact MailChimp via Twitter